19bischof/tmux-pain-control/README.md

-A fork that removes the pane navigation keybindings.
+## A fork that removes the pane navigation keybindings.

-Already uses christoomey/vim-tmux-navigator
+I already use christoomey/vim-tmux-navigator plugin for that.